-Quantitative Moat Ratings for Companies
+Quantitative Economic Moat Ratings for Companies

-A company that has an economic moat can be expected to earn economic profits for a non-trivial period of time into the future.
-Many investors look for the presence of an economic moat when considering investing in a company as a quality litmus test.
-The stability of a firm's expected economic profits yields some insight into the safety net that an investor has if they choose to invest.
+A company that has an economic moat can be expected to earn economic profits for a nontrivial period of time into the future.
+Many investors look for the presence of an economic moat as a quality litmus test when considering investing in a company.
+The stability of a firm's expected economic profits yields some insight into the safety net that investors have if they choose to invest.
 Companies with economic moats tend to experience smaller drawdowns, fewer dividend cuts, smaller dividend cuts, and fewer periods of financial distress.
 This information can be very valuable when controlling the risk exposure of a portfolio.

-In developing our quantitative moat algorithm, we took the same approach as we did with our quantitative valuation algorithm with a few small tweaks.
+In developing our Quantitative Economic Moat Rating algorithm, we took the same approach as we did with our Quantitative Valuation algorithm, except with a few small tweaks.
 We built two random forest models - one to predict whether a company has a wide moat or not, and one to predict whether a company has no moat or not.
 At first glance, these models may appear to be redundant, but they are not.
-The characteristics that separate a wide moat company from the rest of the universe are not identical to the characteristics that separate a no moat company from the rest of the universe.
-For example, while Wide Moat stocks tend to have larger market caps than the rest of the universe, market cap is much less significant in differentiating no moat companies.
+The characteristics that separate a wide-moat company from the rest of the universe are not identical to the characteristics that separate a no-moat company from the rest of the universe.
+For example, while wide-moat stocks tend to have larger market caps than the rest of the universe, market cap is much less significant in differentiating no-moat companies.
 We use the same input variables for these two models as we do in our Quantitative Valuation.

-Once we have fit the two models, we need to aggregate their two predictions into one single metric describing the moatiness of the company in question.
+Once we have fit the two models, we need to aggregate their two predictions into a single metric describing the moatworthiness of the company in question.
 To do so, we use the following equation: